-Though decentralized in 1987, the Sri Lankan education system remains somewhat centralized by virtue of the standardized Sinhala- and Tamil-medium curriculum.
+Though decentralized in 1987, the Sri Lankan education system remains somewhat centralized by virtue of the standardized Sinhala- and Tamilmedium curriculum.
 The education system is organized into five levels: primary (grades 1-5), junior secondary (grades 6-9), senior secondary (grades 10-11), collegiate (grades 12-13), and tertiary (university).
-Students take three national exams: the grade 5 scholarship exam; the General Certificate of Education (G.C.E.)
-Ordinarylevel (O Level) exam, which determines their entrance to the collegiate level; and the G.C.E.
-Advanced-level (A Level) exam, which is a university entrance exam.

-While schools are officially organized on the basis of language medium and religion, teachers and students widely refer to them by their ethnic affiliations.
-Schools thus naturalize the conflation of language medium, mother tongue, and ethnicity.
-However, the presence of Muslims, a social group that defines itself on the basis of religion, interrupts this ideological conflation (see Table 1).
+Students take three national exams: the grade 5 scholarship exam, the General Certificate of Education (G. C. E.) Ordinary-level (O Level) exam, which determines their entrance to the collegiate level, and the G. C. E. Advanced-level (A Level) exam, which is a university entrance exam.
+While schools are officially organized on the basis of medium and religion, teachers and students widely refer to them by their ethnic affiliations.
+The education system thus naturalizes the ideological conflation of language (mother tongue), medium, and ethnicity.
+However, the presence of Muslims, a social group that defines itself on the basis of religion, seemingly interrupts this conflation (see Table 6.1).